morse-simulator/morse/doc/morse/user/robots/pr2.rst

 The imported .blend file can be found at:
 ``$MORSE_ROOT/data/robots/pr2/pr2_25_original.blend``

-The URDF to Collada converter changed all the object names, so these were remapped to the orignal URDF names.
+The URDF to Collada converter changed all the object names, so these were remapped to the original URDF names.
 A renamed version of the PR2 model can be found at:
 ``$MORSE_ROOT/data/robots/pr2/pr2_25_rename.blend``
 , this file includes the script that is used to rename all the objects.